 I think this is good for two reasons.
 The first is that each person has different preferences to learn and diverse prerogatives to observe and deduce (according to the purpose).
 The second can be explained as follow:

 Prerequisites to achieve the Sherlockian thinking

 Before we even get into deductionism it is important to understand this: critical observations are the product of several skills that mold together.
 For good deductions, we require a sharp mind.
 We must acknowledge our biases and not jump to conclusions.
-We must learn of general facts, encrypt and store them in our memory.
+We must learn the general facts, then encrypt and store them in our memory.
 Particulars follow the general observations, as in a decision tree.

 Critical thinking and memory are mandatory to achieve efficient results without falling into cognitive traps.
 The journey of the deductionist is, indeed, a journey of meta-learning that leaves almost no space for theoretical application and the analytical mindset is subordinated to practical evidence.
 This is what distinguishes Sherlock’s head from Watson’s mind, which is prey to emotional interpretation and judgemental analysis.

 The skills treated in the book are very useful in many areas of expertise.
 I approached this book to become a better coach, thinking that knowing non-verbal communication alone would prove insufficient at times.
 Relying on one tool alone is a good way to create axioms in our minds – the ones that don’t allow us to improve further.

 Ben Cardall uses his skills to deliver his mentalist show.
 Others might find them intriguing to follow the steps of Sherlock Holmes and pursue a career as investigator.
 Sellers might improve their results based on what they are able to catch from their potential customers.
 Psychologists could help further their patients.
 Conan Doyle himself based his greatest creation on a surgeon, Dr. Joseph Bell.